JetBrains/jpa-buddy-documentation/minimalistic-mode/minimalistic-mode.md

 ## Introduction

-The minimalistic mode is designed to minimize distraction for developers.
-If you are the one who prefers to have everything at your fingertips – you will like it!
-JPA Buddy panel will be hidden and its content will be available in standard IntelliJ IDEA windows, such as Project panel, Generate Menu and so on...
+Minimalistic mode is designed to reduce distractions for developers who prefer a clutter-free workspace.
+In this mode, JPA Buddy's panels are hidden, and their content is accessible through standard IntelliJ IDEA windows such as Project panel, Generate menu and so on...

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fSUnqcZVWnM" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>